-To me, power is best understood as a place because it is constructed, maintained and destroyed.
+I think of power as a place because power is constructed, maintained and destroyed.
 Since I’m a spatial thinker, I also appreciate concepts such as “locating” power, “mapping” power, and “power structures.”
 We are all maintaining this place whether we are aware of it or not.
-At it’s smallest scale, power is me pushing you.
-At it’s largest scale, power is the trends of the world moving in sequence.
-In between, you have a lot of people having conversations about their next move.
+At it’s smallest scale, power me pushing you.
+At it’s largest scale, power is the trends of the world moving in sequence keeping some in privileged places and keeping others out.
+My influences, of course, include Foucault, as well as studies of the American South, American and international cities, and current events.

 Power is constructed and planned and at the same time it’s elusive and hidden.